oddstream/gosol/README.md

 The cards in each foundation usually start with an Ace, and build up, always the same suit.
 A foundation pile is full (complete) when it contains 13 cards.

 Only one card at a time can be moved to a foundation.
+Cards cannot be taken off a foundation.

 ### Discard